lalmark/GenderAudio/README.md

-# GenderAudio
+# NIS
-Gender recognition in audio recordings.
+Our project at HSE